codeblech/add_drop_alert/README.md

 ## What
-Alert for the time when the add-drop elective option is opened up on the JIIT WebPortal
+Pings an alert through telegram the moment the add-drop elective option is activated on the JIIT WebPortal.

 ## Why
 So, we can drop our shitty electives as fast as possible.
+Electives are exchanged on a first come first serve basis so the sooner we request subjects of our choice the higher our chance of getting them.

 ## Steps to recreate